Please note: Some of the content on this page was published prior to the launch of Creative Australia and references the Australia Council. Read more.

 About the opportunity

-We have partnered with the Council for Advancement and Support of Education (CASE) to offer five places at their upcoming major residential training event, the Asia Pacific Institute in Educational Fundraising (APIEF).
+We have partnered with the Council for Advancement and Support of Education (CASE) to offer six places at their upcoming major residential training event, the Asia Pacific Institute in Educational Fundraising (APIEF).

 Run by experts in educational and arts fundraising, APIEF is an in-depth training event offering interactive sessions covering a diverse range of topics including annual and regular giving, major gifts, bequests and legacies, campaigns, stewardship, ethics, effective prospect tracking, making the case for support and more.